Walking the Path:

 - Become familiar with the business of yoga;

-- Take 25 asana classes at Now Yoga over the course of the training (included in tuition).
+- Take at least 25 asana classes at Now Yoga over the course of the training (included in tuition).

 about the teachers